Santa Cruz Beach Boardwalk: Boardwalk's Cocoanut Grove

 The Boardwalk's Cocoanut Grove conference center includes banquet rooms and a performing arts venue.
 Food, drink, and theater were profitable aspects of the resort since the original Casino of Swanton in 1904.
 Although gambling was never legal, it was generally known that guests could take boats from the "pleasure pier" to a ship in the harbor to play games of chance in the early days.
 During Prohibition from 1920 to 1933, serving alcoholic drinks was also outlawed and the casino changed its name to Cocoanut Grove.
 The name includes an old spelling of Coconut, Cocos nucifera, which was used in the popular Marx Brothers movie The Cocoanuts of 1929.
 The name was also used by a number of popular nightclubs of the era, including one in The Ambassador Hotel in Los Angeles, California.

 In the 1930s and 1940s, Cocoanut Grove was a popular spot for major big band acts, including Stan Kenton, Benny Goodman, Lionel Hampton and Tommy Dorsey.

 Today, Cocoanut Grove rarely hosts musical acts.
 It is a venue for weddings, banquets, school formal occasions and reunions, and corporate events.
 The Grand Ballroom and Sun Room complexes include over 20000 ft2 of space and commercial kitchens.

+Class-Action Wage Lawsuit

+In 2023, the Santa Cruz Seaside Company—the owners and operators of the Santa Cruz Beach Boardwalk—faced a class-action lawsuit accusing the company of improperly paying employees, resulting in a 5.9 million dollar settlement.
+Between July 2019 and August 2019, the plaintiffs claimed the boardwalk failed to "properly pay [employees] all overtime wages and minimum wages for all hours worked, failed to provide all meal and rest breaks to which they were entitled, failed to timely pay all wages upon termination of employment, failed to provide accurate wage statements, failed to reimburse necessary business-related expenses, and failed to adhere to other related protections afforded by the California Labor Code and applicable Industrial Welfare Commission Wage Order."

+The lawsuit was filed into the Santa Cruz County Superior Court in July 2023.
+Represented by Blackstone Law, both sides settled the matter on January 30, 2025 for 5.9 million dollars.